misaghrm/URLShortner/README.md

 # urlshortener
-A basic URL shortner with counter for every short link.
+A basic URL shortener with counter for every short link.
-It will be develop and complemte over time.
+It will be developed and complete over time.